WheteThunger/SpawnModularCar/README.md

 - `FreshWaterAmount` -- The amount of fresh water to add to each of the car's tanker modules when spawning.
 Only applies if the player has the `spawnmodularcar.autofilltankers` permission and has the AutoFillTankers setting on.
 Defaults to `-1` which represents maximum stack size.
 Note: If for some reason the car has multiple tankers (i.e., no other modules), this amount will be added to each one.
 - `MaxPresetsPerPlayer` -- The maximum number of module configuration presets each player is allowed to save.
 - `EnableEffects` (`true` or `false`) -- Enable audio and visual effects when spawning a car from a preset, using `mycar fix` or `mycar load`.
+- `DisallowedMonuments` -- List of monument short names where cars cannot be spawned or fetched.
+For example, `["powerplant", "trainyard"]`.
+These do not have to be exact matches, so `["oilrig"]` will apply to both `"oilrig_1"` and `"oilrig_2"`.
+Requires the [Monument Finder](https://umod.org/plugins/monument-finder) plugin to be installed.
+See the Monument Finder documentation for how to determine monument short names.
 - `Cooldowns` -- Various cooldowns for balancing.

 ### Server presets